 Bootstraping circular economy ecosystems

-Circular consumption is to make the most of time resources by ensuring that in the end they are recycled, but never before time or prematurely, but only when they can no longer be used or reused.
+Circular consumption is based on using resources to the maximum extent possible, ensuring that they are ultimately recycled, but never before or prematurely, but only when no one else can be used or reused.
 Business disposing digital devices choose members with accountable reusability and recycling performance.
 The challenge is to provide resources for consumers, members and platforms to self-assess, self-certify and share this data with a data-commons for circularity.
-We propose a set of measures, metrics and progress indicators to measure and learn how to use electronic devices for the longest time, either internally, or by collaborating with external agents so that these devices are reused and recycled properly.
-Knowing metrics such as the durability or obsolescence ultimately optimize our consumption.
-Our members help consumers to measure that.
+We propose a set of measures, metrics and progress indicators to measure and learn how to use electronic devices for longer, either internally or by collaborating with external agents to ensure that these devices are properly reused and recycled.
+If consumers know metrics such as durability, upgradeability, reuseability or obsolescence, ultimately optimizes our consumption, and selecting the most circular members and platforms.